 The majority of podcast usage is at home (58%), commuting on public transport (24%) or via private transport such as the car or bike (20%).
 Around a fifth (18%) listen when out and about generally (going for a walk or to the shops), with a similar proportion (16%) listening when taking exercise.
 A further 16% finds the time or opportunity to listen to podcasts at work.
 Younger groups are slightly more likely to listen on the move, whereas over 45s are twice as likely to listen in the home.

-PROPORTION THAT USED A PODCAST IN EACH LOCATION BY AGE - SELECTED MARKETS
+PROPORTION THAT USED A PODCAST IN EACH LOCATION BY AGE - SELECTED MARKETS night or first thing in the morning on waking'

 PODCAST MOMENTS: WHAT RESPONDENTS SAY